 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

 Judge said the event hosts are “doing everything we possibly can to make this as safe as possible but still allow people to be able to have a good time.”

 The NFL said that it developed its plan for attendance at Sunday’s game in consultation with the CDC and the Florida Department of Health.
-The league originally said that it would have about 22,000 fans on hand, including 14,500 ticket buyers and approximately 7,500 vaccinated health care workers being invited as guests of the league.
+The league originally said that it would have about 22,000 fans on hand, including 14,500 ticket buyers and approximately 7,500 vaccinated health-care workers being invited as guests of the league.
 The league said Tuesday that it “is providing all 25,000 fans with … free PPE kits upon arrival at the stadium.”

 The league has said that attendees at the game will sit in distanced pods of two, four or six fans each.
-Pods of vaccinated health care workers are to be interspersed throughout the stadium between pods of non-vaccinated fans.
+Pods of vaccinated health-care workers are to be interspersed throughout the stadium between pods of non-vaccinated fans.
 Fans will not have other fans seated directly in front of or behind them.

 It’s a Super Bowl being conducted without its usual excesses.
 The Chiefs are not scheduled to arrive in Tampa until Saturday, the day before the game.
-All media availabilities to players and coaches on the Chiefs and Buccaneers were conducted remotely.
+All media availabilities to Chiefs and Buccaneers players and coaches were conducted remotely.
 The Super Bowl media center, normally a hub of activity, was comparatively empty for much of the week.

-The NFL’s total attendance for its 256 regular season games and 12 playoff games was about 1.2 million, league officials have said.
+The NFL’s total attendance for its 256 regular-season games and 12 playoff games was about 1.2 million, league officials have said.
 The NFL has said that no coronavirus outbreaks were traced to fans attending its games.

 “We hope that we were in some ways representative of doing things the right way this season,” Goodell said Thursday.

-Marissa Levine, a professor of public health practice at the Tampa-based University of South Florida, said she hopes people will try to minimize their risk due to the threat of the variants and still-high transmission.
+Marissa Levine, a professor of public health practice at the Tampa-based University of South Florida, said she hopes people will try to minimize their risk because of the threat of the variants and still-high transmission.
 Masks and distancing are key to gathering safely, she said, noting that people often let their guard down while celebrating.
-And cheering or yelling in close quarters can create “perfect conditions for transmitting covid.”
+And cheering or yelling in close quarters can create “perfect conditions for transmitting covid,” she said.

 “Given everything we’ve been through with covid, we all need some kind of a pick-me-up, something positive to look forward to — and the Super Bowl provides that,” she said.
 “The challenge is, we’re in the middle of a pandemic.
 And we need to celebrate safely.”